Shelter construction

 Overview of shelter classes

-No house building without shelter
+No house construction without a shelter

 Shelter planning